Danielmoraisg/Graph-ly/README.md

 ## Main.py

-File to runn the aplication
+File to run the aplication

 ## home.py